 - We advise you to reconsider your need to travel to Saudi Arabia due to the threat of terrorist attack.
-Terrorist attacks could occur at anytime, anywhere in Saudi Arabia, including in Riyadh, Al Khobar, Jeddah and other major cities.
+Terrorist groups continue to target the country and Saudi authorities continue to detain and prosecute suspected terrorists.

 - Piracy occurs in the southern Red Sea and Gulf of Aden.
 We strongly advise Australians to maintain a high level of vigilance and to exercise extreme caution when anywhere near these waters.

 - We strongly recommend that you register your travel and contact details with us, so we can contact you in an emergency.

 - Be a smart traveller.
 Before heading overseas:

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
 Contact the nearest Embassy or Consulate of Saudi Arabia for the most up-to-date information.

 Applicants for Saudi visas need to provide fingerprints with their applications.